juantomasmoreno/portfolio/README-English.md

 + **Movie theaters**: Using statistical models for decision-making to analyze the situation of Spanish movie theaters
 + **Thermometer**: Search engine to learn about Bachelor's degrees in Valencia region
 + **Department**: Conceptual design of a database, based on a practical example
++ **Accident rate**: In-depth analysis of traffic accidents occurring in the metropolitan area of Madrid.

 Each project includes a detailed report describing the process and results of the analysis.